Film Tourism in Emilia Romagna

-Thanks to the project CineTurismo Emilia Romagna, created by Cineteca di Bologna, today, you can trace back and relive – virtually or in reality – the regional territory through the suggestions filmmaking gave us thanks to the great masters of Emilia-Romagna.
+Thanks to the project CineTurismo Emilia Romagna, born from the joint work of Regione Emilia-Romagna, Apt Servizi, Emilia-Romagna Film Commission, Fondazione Cineteca di Bologna and IBC, today you can trace back and relive – virtually or in reality – the regional territory through the suggestions filmmaking gave us thanks to the great masters of Emilia-Romagna.

 A useful guide – open and accessible to anyone – will satisfy your curiosities, making you discover the places and the films set in our region through a simple research in the title, filmmaker or location.

 Through this research, we have discovered Ravenna through Red Desert film, the city of Ferrara as depicted in The Gardens of the Finzi-Continis, or again Pupi Avati telling about Bologna in many of his films, Rimini imagined by Fellini or Parma in Segreti Segreti by Bernardo Bertolucci.

 If you want to get to know better the life and the artworks of an author or if you simply want to get a glimpse of one location to rekindle your love for the cinema, there are so many itineraries touching the single provinces of Emilia Romagna for a journey between reality and fiction.

 If you want to know the film locations in Italy, take a look at the website: www.italyformovies.it